 Friends and Family

 Friends and family can play an important role in your mental health.
 Speaking or being with people you trust can help you to feel grounded, manage problems you might be facing and put things into perspective.
-Making time to spend with friends and family is important; it might now always be in person, it could be chatting to someone over a video call, texting them or playing a game together virtually.
+Making time to spend with friends and family is important; it might not always be in person, it could be chatting to someone over a video call, texting them or playing a game together virtually.

 Speaking to other people about how you feel is important and remember that it's OK to ask for help.
-Speaking to someone you trust is important, take a look at our article on how to speak to someone about your mental health if you're not sure how to get started.
+Speaking to someone you trust is important; take a look at our article on how to speak to someone about your mental health if you're not sure how to get started.

 If you don't feel comfortable talking to people you know or don't feel like you have someone you can trust, there are lots of organisations that you can speak to via email, phone, text or online chat.

 Coping strategies are exercises or techniques that you can use in a situation where you may feel anxious or stressed.
-Tammy a mental health therapist has shared a range of techniques to support your mental health and emotional well-being.
+Tammy, a mental health therapist, has shared a range of techniques to support your mental health and emotional wellbeing.
 If you are managing anxiety, feeling stressed or just need to focus, take a look at the page to try four different techniques that can support you.

 Ever wondered why people tell you to breathe when you're feeling stressed?
 Well, learning to breathe more deeply can help you to feel calmer.
 This is because it increases the supply of oxygen to your brain.
 Take a look at our article on relaxation exercises or our video with Steph who shares some breathing activities.

 Other Activities and Resources

 There are lots of different things you can do to support your mental health and wellbeing.
 Take a look at some of these other resources too: